 Commitments should take advantage of the “core competencies” of the organizations that are making them.
 It is worth asking, which organization is in a unique position to accomplish X objective.

 The individuals and organizations involved should pass a White House vet.
-[Garg, K. Personal communication with Policy Design Lab, December 20, 2016].
+[Garg, K. Personal communication , December 20, 2016].